 As soon as the driver puts in the key and starts the car, the airbag control module tests the airbag sensor circuit and identifies if it is working properly.
 You will also see the airbag warning light illuminate on the dashboard whenever you start the car indicating that the sensor is working fine.

 However, if the light stays on after the car has started, it means that a problem exists.

 1. Airbag Light

-The most common symptoms you will realize is that your airbag light is flashing or lightened up on your dashboard.
+The most common symptom you will see is that your airbag light is flashing or lit up on your dashboard.
 This means that the airbag function is disabled.

 Sometimes the airbag warning light will flash in a specific pattern, for example, if the light blinks twice then pauses and then blinks three times continually, it is indicating code “23”.
 You can refer to your vehicle manual and find out more about this particular code.

 The best way to check the airbag sensors is through a diagnostic scan tool.
-Take your car to a professional who will use the tool to exactly find out what is causing the problem.
-Make sure to not use a multimeter while testing the airbags or you would end deploying them.
+Take your car to a professional who will use the tool to find out exactly what is causing the problem.
+Make sure not to use a multimeter while testing the airbags or you will end up deploying them.

 3. Airbag Battery Backup Depleted

-If your vehicle’s battery was recently drained, chances are that the airbag battery backup was depleted as well causing the light to flash in the dashboard.
-The problem can easily go away if you fully recharge the car battery again.
+If your vehicle’s battery was recently drained, chances are that the airbag battery backup was depleted as well, causing the light to flash in the dashboard.
+The problem will easily go away if you fully recharge the car battery again.
 However, you would still need to remove the soft-code error with the diagnostic tool.

 4. Faulty Airbag Clock Springs